backupner/pypi-google-cloud/INSTALL.md

    First, get your project number:

-   Replace `YOUR_PROJECT_ID` in code below to get your real Cloud project number.
+   Replace `YOUR_PROJECT_ID` in code below to your real Cloud project id.

    ```sh
    gcloud projects describe \